yamaton/yamaton.github.io/sentiment_quorum_privacy.markdown

 ### 4. Information Sharing and Disclosure

 Your privacy is paramount.
-Our policy on sharing your information is simple and unambiguous.
+We adhere to a strict policy regarding the sharing of your information.

-> **We do not share, sell, rent, or trade your personal information, including your mobile phone number, with any third parties for their marketing or promotional purposes.**
+**No Sharing with Third Parties:** Your personal information, including your mobile phone number and mobile opt-in data, will not be shared with, sold to, rented to, or traded with any third parties or affiliates for any purpose.

-The only exception to this rule is if we are required to disclose information to comply with a legal obligation, such as a court order or subpoena.
+**Legal Obligations:** The only exception is if we are required to disclose your information to comply with a legal obligation, such as a court order, subpoena, or other lawful government request.

 ### 5. Data Retention

 We believe that personal data should not be stored indefinitely.
 In line with this principle:

-**All personally identifiable information, including your phone number and associated vote data, is permanently deleted from our live systems shortly after the meeting poll is concluded and the final result has been communicated to all participants.**
+All personally identifiable information, including your phone number and associated vote data, is permanently deleted from our live systems shortly after the meeting poll is concluded and the final result has been communicated to all participants.

 ### 6. Your Privacy Rights and Choices